janscience/FishFinder/README.md

   fishfinder does.
 - A display shows the recorded signal.
 - Record directly to SD card.
+- Voice message: after a recording you can record a voice message for some meta data.
+- Download recordings and voice messages over USB connector via MTP.
 - Audio feedback: indicate clipping by warning tones.
-- Voice message: after a recording you can record a voice message for some meta data.
 - Indicate peak frequency of power spectrum on display.
 - LiPo battery rechargeable with 5V via micro USB plug.